zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 ### Data File ###

-The benchmark instances are stored in .mat format:
+The benchmark instances are stored in .mat format in the data folder:

 1. ``data63.mat``: positive definite of order $63$
 2. ``data90.mat``: positive definite of order $90$